marvosyntactical/joeynmt/NOTES.md

   * it seems like ALL (not just KB) named entities are linked
   * pick NER (StanfordNER prob used by authors -> finally get this to work) vs (SOTA NER) (Ask Artem: which is higher: reproducing results or achieving good ones)
   * at what point to we link to _ner-canonical-name_? probably before producing vocab file; also save occurence probabilities in train data (only utterances?also kb?) for later backgeneration
-  * so during preprocessing, before generating any of the files used by *load_data*, let NER run over the utterances (and kb? here, referring expressions have no context. this impacts choice of NER system) and cluster, saving clusters and occurrence rates.
-Clusters are then named, this _ner-canonical-name_ is substituted for all referring expressions.
+  * so during preprocessing, before generating any of the files used by *load_data*, let NER run over the utterances (and kb? here, referring expressions have no context. this impacts choice of NER system) and categorize, saving categories/labels and occurrence rates. categories are then named, this _ner-canonical-name_ is substituted for all referring expressions.
 Only now, *src\_* and *trg\_vocab* are generated.

 3. merge updated joeynmt back
-  * rather sooner than later....
+  * rather sooner than later.... lol
+  * how would this be done? pull from joeynmt/joeynmt ?

 ---